roq-trading/roq-ansible-playbook/README.md

 Ansible 2.7 (or higher) is required.

-This is how to install Ansible using conda
+This is how to install Ansible using Conda

 ```bash
 wget -N https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh